cgutierrezpa/rpc-distributed-chat/README.md

 where __storage_service_ip__ is the IP address that is shown in __Terminal 2__

 __Terminal 4__ will execute the client and can be replicated as many times as desired to create other clients and communicate between them in real time

+Further and more detailed explanation of how the application works is provided in the __report.pdf__ file